Reporter accuses Republican candidate in Montana of assaulting him

 “All of a sudden I heard a giant crash and saw Ben’s feet fly in the air as he hit the floor,” Levinson tweeted.
 She said she then heard yelling that sounded like Gianforte.

-She said Jacobs emerged from the room “holding his broken glasses in his hand and said, “He just bodyslammed me.”

-Levinson said Gianforte then went into a room with an aide and closed the door.
+She said Jacobs emerged from the room “holding his broken glasses in his hand.”
+Afterward, Gianforte huddled behind closed doors with an aide before leaving the event by car.

 Gianforte, a tech executive, is running against Democrat Rob Quist, a banjo-playing political novice who hopes to pull off a surprise victory in the Republican-leaning state.

-A victory for Quist could signal trouble ahead for President Donald Trump and his fellow Republicans as they defend their 24-seat House majority in next year’s mid-term elections.
+A victory for Quist could signal trouble ahead for President Donald Trump and his fellow Republicans as they defend their 24-seat House majority in the 2018 mid-term elections.

 Quist and Gianforte are vying for the House seat vacated when Trump named Ryan Zinke as U.S. interior secretary.

-Republicans have held Montana’s House seat for two decades, and Gianforte was still favored in a state that Trump won by more than 20 percentage points in last year’s presidential election.
+Republicans have held Montana’s House seat for two decades, and Gianforte was still favored in a state Trump won by more than 20 percentage points in last year’s presidential election.

 However, both sides say the House race was tightening as Quist focused on criticism of the Republican effort to repeal and replace former Democratic President Barack Obama’s signature healthcare law, the Affordable Care Act, known as Obamacare.

-The Gallatin County Sheriff’s Office said in a statement it “is currently investigating allegations of an assault involving Greg Gianforte.
-We will provide a press release with more information when appropriate.
-The investigation is ongoing.”

-Quist, attending another campaign event in Missoula, declined to comment on early reports of the incident involving his Republican rival.Report Typo/Error
+Quist, attending another campaign event in Missoula, declined to comment on early reports of Wednesday’s incident.Report Typo/Error